fsmb/ua-api/relnotes/readme-v21.md

 ## Practitioner Changes

 - Added a new endpoint (`v1/practitioners/me/{fid}/{id}`) to get a specific submission for a FID.
 This endpoint follows the recommended security guidelines when querying the API based upon user input.
 It requires two data points to retrieve a submission.
 It is recommended that clients use this endpoint when using data provided by the end user to avoid accidentally exposing the wrong information.
 [22579]

+## Submission Changes

+- For FCVS supporting boards the FCVS profile status for a physician is returned as part of the UA submission data.
+Refer to [Submission](/docs/definitions/submission.md) for more information.
+[33021]

 ## Sample Code Changes